qwertologe/myradio/README.md

 ## KNOWN ISSUES

+  * Backlight control is implemented but can only be on or off [forum for official 7-inch touch display](https://www.raspberrypi.org/forums/viewtopic.php?f=108&t=120968).
+Until now /sys/class/backlight/rpi_backlight/brightness can be set to a value from 0 to 255 but a value lower than 128 will turn it off, higher will turn it on.
+Ensure that the slider is above 50% which will result in a value >= 128.
+Additional, your touch to activate the brightness can affect a widget (if you hit one).
   * General code cleanup necessary (remove odds and ends from showcase)
   * Code quality is probably not the best - it is my first python and kivy project
   * No unit tests